nking/curvature-scale-space-corners-and-transformations/README.txt

-editing in progress...
+Project is still in progress and what is present is not fully tested yet.

-java 7 or later
+Instructions for use of the command line executables will be here when one of the components being improved is finished.

-list of classes/methods in the project which are only in java 7 and beyond:
+The project requires java 7 or later to run and requires ant to build.

-    ThreadLocalRandom
+The java 7 restriction is due to inclusion of the class ThreadLocalRandom